hardwario/website/content/chester/_index.en.md

 ---
 title: CHESTER
-heading: The most configurable IoT gateway
+heading: The most configurable IoT&nbsp;gateway
 description: Universal device with very low power consumption communicating via LPWAN.
 It allows the connection of other external elements via a number of interfaces.
 menu:
 weight: 100